-How Do I Check My Credit Score Without Paying?
+How Do I Check My Credit Score for Free?

 • Ask your credit card company or lender.
 You might be able to view your credit score by logging into your account.
 If not, your creditor or lender can point you in the right direction to access your score.

 • Ask a credit counselor.
-Often, credit counselors can help you scratch that “How can I get my credit score for free?” itch.
+Often, credit counselors can help you scratch that “How can I check my credit score for free?” itch.
 To find one in your neck of the woods, you can visit the nonprofit National Foundation for Credit Counseling, or NFCC.